top of page

 • Reducing fascial restriction around the spine

-The goal is to improve spinal mobility and reduce mechanical irritation affecting surrounding structures.
+The goal is to improve spinal mechanics and reduce mechanical irritation affecting surrounding structures while supporting the body’s natural recovery process.

 Physiotherapy